jalaca91/pands-project/README.md

 ```

 The aliases(np,plt,sns,pd) given to each library are by popular convention, however it is curious to note that seaborn conventionally uses sns and not sbn.

+--> It is important to note that for the script developed in analysis.py to appear in the file called my_summary.txt , you need to include in the code that includes the built-in print function the following: `` file=summary``
+This way the output of the script will appear in the txt file and not in the IDE terminal (in this case Visual Studio Code).
 ___

 ## Data collection
 To obtain the dataset we can go to the following link
 https://archive.ics.uci.edu/ml/datasets/iris
-Howeber, this presents the iris file in txt format in which the data are separated by commas.
+However, this presents the iris file in txt format in which the data are separated by commas.
 In this format the 5 different characteristics are presented without a header.
 To import the data pandas can be used by the following instructions: